inseojang/alignJointAxes/README.md

 >     * <b>Skin model</b> applied to the target skeleton
 >  ※ You can drag and drop the joint object or skin model into each text field, but you should delete the path in the case of joint object.
 >     e.g.) |Hips (X) → Hips (O)
->   * Click the "Align joints" button, then you can see that the z-axis of all joints are aligned in forward direction.
+>   * Click the "<b>Align joints</b>" button, then you can see that the z-axis of all joints are aligned in forward direction.
 >  * #### Rotating the joint in object mode
 >    * In object mode, you can rotate the joint without modifying the mesh and any other joints(e.g. child joints)
 >    * Input